itech-prashant/email-sms-spam-classifier/README.md

  - Model Improvement
  - Website Deployment

-**If the codes saved some of your debug efforts and time , please consider [supporting me]( Gpay : itech.prash@oksbi ) to continue enhancing, developing and maintaining it.**
+**If the codes saved some of your debug efforts and time , please consider [supporting me] and star mark this repository to continue enhancing, developing and maintaining it.**